rpwagner/pyodide-ext/README.md

 `finddeps.py` prints out a JSON dictionary, where each key is a package name and the values are sets of package names of the dependencies for the given key.
 In this case, all of Seaborn's required dependencies (`numpy`, `pandas`, and `matplotlib`) are already available in Pyodide.

+---

-If we look at `contextily`, a Python tool for retrieving tile maps, we find there are several additional packages we would need to define and build before we could use `contextily` in Pyodide.
+If we look at [`contextily`](https://contextily.readthedocs.io/), a Python tool for retrieving tile maps, we find there are several additional packages we would need to define and build before we could use `contextily` in Pyodide.
 ```shell
 (venv) $ ./finddeps.py contextily
 {'contextily': {'geopy', 'mercantile'},